mendeltem/BiancaPython/README.md

 Here's an example of how you can use Bianca_python for brain image analysis:

-# Bianca_python
+# BiancaPython

-Bianca_python is a software tool for brain image analysis.
+BiancaPython is a software tool for brain image analysis.
 It provides functionality for processing brain images and performing various analyses.

 ## Example Usage

-You can use Bianca_python to perform brain image analysis with a command-line script.
+You can use BiancaPython to perform brain image analysis with a command-line script.
 Here's an example command:

 ```bash
 run_bianca_sh.sh -image=tests/data_test/flair_image_bet.nii.gz -mni=tests/data_test/flair_to_mni.mat -masterfile=tests/data_test/Masterfiles/small_masterfile.txt -output="/home/temuuleu/bianca_output.nii"